AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

   <b> Figure: </b>Example of proposals generated across a large region.
 </p>

-## Step 2: Filter Proposals w/ Heuristics
+## Step 2: Filter Proposals with Heuristics

 To do...

-## Step 3: Classify Proposals w/ CNN
+## Step 3: Classify Proposals with Convolutional Neural Network (CNN)

 To do...